Meet our Champions

 • Marialuisa Crossatti 170x210.png

-Marialuisa Crossatti (University of f Leicester)
+Marialuisa Crossatti (University of Leicester, UK)

 I grew up and studied in Italy.
 I worked with Helicobacter pylori in Bologna, Nashville, and New York and with food-and-mouth disease virus in Brescia.
 I also worked with a bunch of Gram-negative bacteria (e.g. Pseudomonas aeruginosa and Acinetobacter baumannii) and with Mycobacteria including BCG and tuberculosis in Leicester.
 Microbes are resilient and adaptable; some are dangerous but most are essential for life on this planet.
 As a Champion, I want to spread the love and amazement for these life-forms.